saraalmulla03/saraalmulla03.github.io/README.md

 }
 }
 ```
-#### As for the fonts, I stuck to two basic san-serif fonts and alternated with different weights (thin, regular, bold:
+#### As for the fonts, I stuck to two basic san-serif fonts and alternated with different weights (thin, regular, bold):
 ```
 @font-face {
 font-family: 'SKPayidar';